mjborelli/ECO395M/My Work/Homework/Homework-1.md

 Question 1
 ----------

+### Data

-With our Austin flight data, I wanted to look at cancellations not just by the day of the week, but also by the listed cause of delay.
+We started with data on commercial flights arriving or departing from Austin in the year 2008.
+With our data, I wanted to look at cancellations not just by the day of the week, but also by the listed cause of delay.

 ![](Homework-1_files/figure-markdown_strict/ggplot-1.png)

+### Conclusions

 There are some clear trends that can be seen in these bar graphs.
 Carrier cancellations are most common during the week and less common on